TommasoTarchi/autoRNAseq/README.md

     - *FastQC* reports, saved as html files into "`trimmed_fastq_dir`/reports/".

 3. Alignment:
     - BAM files with alignment (one per paired-end pair of fastq file), **unsorted** and saved into `bam_dir`.
-The name of the file will have all the information contained before dots in the fastq names followed by the suffix: `.Aligned.bam`.
+      The name of the file will have all the information contained before dots in the name of the corresponding FastQ file with first reads followed by the suffix: `.Aligned.bam`.
     - Alignment log files, saved into "`bam_dir`/logs/".
     - Alignment tab files, saved into "`bam_dir`/tabs/".